Yielding on Left Turns

 Never, ever expect the opposing drivers to follow this rule, even if you are at an intersection controlled by traffic lights that have turned yellow.
 In fact, this may be one of the more dangerous times to try and turn.
 Drivers wanting to get through before the red may not be watching for you.

-It would be far safer to wait for the lights to turn red and all the opposing traffic to stop and then make your turn.
+If you are at an intersection with traffic lights, it would be far safer to wait for them to turn red and have all the opposing traffic to stop before making your turn.
 In this situation you have right of way over cross traffic facing the green light to do so.
-It also assumes that you have properly entered the intersection on the green light to prepare for the turn.

 As a licenced truck instructor and when I was a fleet driver trainer for a large Canadian fleet based in BC I had to be very careful when evaluating and coaching drivers to make sure they were aware of what was required for each jurisdiction they were in.
 In BC it was taught that large vehicles such as semis and buses fininshed left turns in the second from left lane (if there were more than one lane each way) as they usually needed that much room to turn anyway and that is the lane they were expected to be travelling in.
 Unfortunately car drivers think that if truck and bus drivers do this that they can too.
 In Alberta even trucks with trailers were expected to finish their turn in the left most lane just like cars.
 I agree that this is an excellent place to keep tuned up on what is going on in the driving world.